-Group Managersgroup to be able to edit groups, so you switch its Groups access level to View.
-Once you save, you lose your privilege to edit groups and are only able to view them, as
+Group Managers group to be able to edit groups, so you switch its Groups access level to View.
+Once you save, you lose your privilege to edit groups and can only view them, as

 Once you have a list of the privileges you want to grant and have ensured that your own privilege set allows you to grant them, you can proceed in the Privileges tab (see Determine the privileges to grant and Navigating the Privileges Tab):

 - In the Coveo Cloud administration console, depending on your grantee, access the Groups or API Keys page (see Select a Grantee).

 - Create a group or API key, or select one to edit.